 Various factors contribute to dry mouth, and several approaches, including use of a CPAP humidifier, may prevent or remedy this problem.
 We cover the key details about dry mouth, including why it happens and how to take steps to address it.

-How to Prevent CPAP Dry Mouth
+How to Prevent Dry Mouth With CPAP

 There are multiple ways to try to prevent dry mouth when using a CPAP machine, including by using a CPAP humidifier.
 Working directly with your doctor early in the process can help you find solutions as quickly as possible, including by making any necessary adjustments to your CPAP settings or accessories.